autoplot/documentation/javadoc/org/autoplot/aggregator/AggregatingDataSourceFormat.md

+# org.autoplot.aggregator.AggregatingDataSourceFormat

-# org.autoplot.aggregator.AggregatingDataSourceFormatFormat the data by breaking it up into an aggregated pile of files.
+Format the data by breaking it up into an aggregated pile of files.

-AggregatingDataSourceFormat( )
+# AggregatingDataSourceFormat( )

 ***